-They went on to play over 2,000 shows in 47 countries to an estimated 31 million people.
+Following a philosophy of play live, play loud, play often, play anywhere, they went on to play over 2,000 shows in 47 countries to an estimated 31 million people.

 In October 1986, their third album, Slippery When Wet, stayed at #1 in the US for eight weeks and became one of the biggest-selling US rock albums of the decade.

 Recorded with Bruce Fairbairn in Vancouver, the album was packed with infectious sing-a-long pop-rock anthems like You Give Love A Bad Name (their first UK hit) and Livin’ On A Prayer – songs which crossed them over from a male-dominated metal audience to the pop girl crowd, miraculously without alienating either side.